fkarg/fkarg.github.io/drafts/miracle-morning.md

 > Whether you think you can, or you think you can't, you're right either way.
 > -- Henry Ford (page 85)

+> The benefits of morning exercise are too many to ignore (page 103)

+> [...] are you committed to implementing what you're learning and taking action (page 111)

+> When you create your affirmations, make sure that they are aligned with your
+> goals and dreams, and that they clarify _what you will need to think_ (page
+> 137)

+> Visualize yourself effortlessly enjoying the process of achieving your goals (page 137)

+> Whether it's our routines or our relationships, it's our responsibility to
+> actively and continuously make them the way we want them to be. (page 140)

+> Where you are is a result of who you were, but where you end up depends
+> entirely on who you choose to be from this moment forward. (page 165)

 <!--
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -